 Property Assessment and Tax Notices are mailed out in the month of May and are due and payable on the last business day in June.
 Failure to receive a tax notice doesn’t alleviate property from property taxation.
-If you don’t receive a property tax notice by May 31, 2022, please contact our office.

 If your address has changed and you have not notified our office previously, please do so immediately by calling 780-523-5955, faxing us at 780-523-4227, e-mailing [email protected] or sending a letter to Big Lakes County, PO Box 239, High Prairie, AB T0G 1E0.
 It is important that you also contact Land Titles to update your address; it will also update our system.